 4. A wholesaler

-All sorts of businesses around the globe can offer goods at a reduced, or a wholesale, price.
+All sorts of businesses around the globe can offer goods at a reduced, or a wholesale, price and you can use it for Amazon sourcing.
 Some of these places may exist within your own town or city, while others can be found in different locations with a quick online search.
 Look for wholesale providers in your niche market area to see if they can offer you some goods at a price that provides you with plenty of profit when you go to sell the items on.

 The last option to consider is that of eBay, or other online auction websites.
 Sometimes it is possible to get your hands on a great deal on these websites for goods that you can sell on Amazon for a profit.
 But won’t those Amazon shoppers just go to eBay to get the same deal?
 Not at all!
 Many buyers automatically go to purchase from Amazon.com without ever even checking the price; they simply assume that Amazon offers the best deal and, if not, it at least comes with excellent customer service.
 You can take advantage of this by sourcing stock to sell on Amazon on other websites where it may be significantly cheaper.